agile-students-fall2025/1-project-proposal-pixel-thinker/README.md

 2. Storing user data and executing personalized results.
 3. Introducing a way to promote user engagement.

-This project should be feasibly for a team of 6 depending on how they plan their MVP.
-Taking inspirtation off of the original Engage page is also an option, rather than restarting a brand new application.
+This project should be feasible for a team of 6 depending on how they plan their MVP.
+Taking inspiration off of the original Engage page is also an option, rather than restarting a brand new application.